Lilykhan786/CS-Exam/Python.md

 3. **`nested loops`** -
 You can use one or more loop inside any another while, for or do..while loop.

 ___

+### Built-in data types in Python used to store collections of data.
+List, Tuple, Set and Dictionary, all with different qualities and usage.

+1. **List**
+- Lists are used to store multiple items in a single variable.
+- Lists are created using square brackets. `[]`

+ 2. **Tuple**
+- Tuples are used to store multiple items in a single variable.
+- A tuple is a collection which is ordered and unchangeable.
+- Tuples are written with round brackets. `()`

+3. **Set**
+- Sets are used to store multiple items in a single variable.
+- A set is a collection which is both unordered and unindexed.
+- Sets are written with curly brackets. `{}`

+4. **Dictionary**
+- Dictionaries are used to store data values in key:value pairs.
+- A dictionary is a collection which is ordered*, changeable and does not allow duplicates.

+> **List** and **tuple** is an ordered collection of items. **Dictionary** is unordered collection.
+List and dictionary objects are mutable i.e. it is possible to add new item or delete and item from it.
+Tuple is an immutable object.

+___

 ### Mutable and Immutable